 -

-Utility providers can vary by subdivision, even within the same city
+Utility providers can vary by subdivision

 -

-Always confirm availability using your exact address
+Always confirm service using your exact address

 -